satmap/tyrion/README.md

 This is the data file to be parsed, you can provide a SVG, OSM or OS data.
 The larger this dataset the longer the ``calculate()`` will take.

 ## .radius(km)
-You can pass a distance in km from your `start` location as your search radius and your data set will be reduces to just that radius.
+You can pass a distance in km from your `start` location as your search radius and your data set will be reduced to just that radius.
 If your `end` is outside of your radius all routes will return impossible.

 ```js
 route.radius(25); // 25km from start location
 ```

 you may also pass `auto` as the value for radius and we will calculate the haversine distance from `start` to `end` and a buffer for 5km.
-You can only call auto after your called ``.begin`` and ``.end`` as we need those values to calculate on.
+You can only call auto after you have called ``.begin`` and ``.end`` as we need those values to calculate on.

 ```js
 route.radius('auto'); // haversine